- Parents & Students

 A: Summer 2022 work permits expire five days after the beginning of the next school year.

 A: No, you must bring in your Request for Work Permit after it has been completed.
-The work permit will require the student’s signature before it may be issued.
 The student must be present when the work permit is issued AND bring picture ID.

 A: No, you must have the work permit issued first before you can begin working.

 A: Any student under the age of 18 who has not graduated from high school must have a work permit on file.

 A: No, during the summer, work permits are issued at the District Office only.